cwinfosec/cwinfosec.github.io/_posts/2019-09-30-AbsoZeds-Mumbai-SEO.md

 Looking at the note we see an interesting quip from the admin concerning the use of Docker for the web applications on the box.

 >TODO:
->
->Move these multiple HTTP Servers running to Docker.
+Move these multiple HTTP Servers running to Docker.
 I hear containers make things inherently secure - maybe this will shut those security researchers up.
->
->Also, don't forget to remove all those privilege escalation exploits from /tmp - we don't want to rebuild the server again.
+Also, don't forget to remove all those privilege escalation exploits from /tmp - we don't want to rebuild the server again.
->
->- AbsoZed
+- AbsoZed

 Additionally, there is a small mention of privilege escalation scripts needing to be cleaned up in /tmp.
 That is definitely interesting, and we'll make a note to follow-up on it later.